ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Conclusion

 [Pivotal Tracker](https://www.pivotaltracker.com/) provides a great way to track project progress and team velocity.
 This helps in determining when a big feature will be shipped.
-As much as we like to use [GitHub](https://github.com/) for everything, Pivotal Tracker integrates nicely with them (they recently launched this integration!) which improves traceability from feature to implementation.
+As much as we like to use [GitHub](https://github.com/) for everything, [Pivotal Tracker integrates nicely with them](https://www.pivotaltracker.com/help/articles/github_integration/) (they recently launched this integration!) which improves traceability from feature to implementation.

+Additionally, Pivotal Tracker also integrates nicely with [Slack](https://slackhq.com/), which we use to communicate with each other.
+[This integration](https://www.pivotaltracker.com/help/articles/slack/) makes it easy to keep track of comments and notifications we need to address.

 At [Ombu Labs](https://www.ombulabs.com) we like to work closely with our clients' teams and communicate openly.
 We like how Pivotal Tracker makes it easy to communicate that some stories will be delivered in this sprint and some will have to wait until the next sprint.
 It is a great way to manage expectations.
 We like to invite our clients into our Pivotal Tracker project so we can work together in there; however, if our client already has a project management tool they use, we are happy to adapt.